IBM-Cloud/docs/services/IoT/devices/libraries/java.md

 # Java for device developers
 {: #java}

-You can build and customize devices that interact with your organization on {{site.data.keyword.iot_full}} by using Java.
+You can build and customize devices that interact with your organization on {{site.data.keyword.iot_full}} by using Java™.
 A Java client library for {{site.data.keyword.iot_short_notm}}, documentation, and examples are provided to help you get started with device development.
 {:shortdesc}

 ## Downloading the Java client and resources